Business-minded teens and pre-teens in the 1980s and 1990s had The Baby-Sitters Club. For the horse-crazy, there was The Saddle Club.

 - Token Minority - Carole, who is black.

-- Tomboyish Name - Stevie; played with in that her given name is Stephanie, but she refuses to let anyone call her that name.
+- Tomboyish Name - Stevie; her given name is Stephanie but she refuses to let anyone call her that.

-- Younger than They Look - One of the later books has Lisa flirting with a college student who somehow mistakes her, an eight grader, for a high school senior.
+- Younger Than They Look - One of the later books has Lisa flirting with a college student who somehow mistakes her, an eighth grader, for a high school senior.
 She doesn't bother to correct him.